Route map for the 5K

 History

-The UCLA Linguistics 5K is considerably older than many of the runners who currently compete in it.
+The UCLA Linguistics 5K is considerably older than most of the people who currently compete in it.
 In fact, no one really can remember when the first one was, but it is likely that it was sometime around 1980 or 1981; I can personally vouch that the 1982 version, my first, was not the inaugural.
 Early enthusiasts who helped establish the 5K as a tradition were Peter and Jenny Ladefoged, Russ Schuh and then-UCLA professor Ian Maddieson.
-The traditions of establishing “divisions” with just one runner in them, separate walking divisions, the production of a T-shirt, and the award of certificates to those who came first in their division seem to be about as old as the 5K itself.
+The tradition of establishing “divisions” with just one runner in them seems to be about as old as the 5K itself.

 In the early years, the 5K was run on a challengingly steep course on Stone Canyon Road, north of UCLA, and the post-run party was at the Ladefoged’s house in Laurel Canyon.
 The 5K was held for one year on the grounds of the Veterans Administration, with a picnic in Westwood Park, then at some point (ca. 1995?) moved to its current home in Holmby Hills.